-In September 2009 Wycliffe College Foundation (Charity Number 1078286) was set up with its own Board of Trustees to oversee the work of the Foundation Office.
+In September 2009 Wycliffe College Foundation (Charity Number 1078286) was set up with its own Board of Trustees to oversee the work of the Development Office.

 The Foundation exists to promote and support Wycliffe as a school of choice by facilitating the engagement of the alumni, parents and

 Friends of Wycliffe with the College and each other.
 We have built a philanthropic culture within this community and we operate transparently.

 If you would like to discuss any aspect of making a donation, please contact The Development Office on +44 (0) 1453 820439 firstname.lastname@example.org

 Your time and expertise can be used to benefit Wycliffe, our pupils and staff in a number of valuable ways and across a variety of roles.

 Volunteering can be a rewarding and enjoyable experience that may help you make new professional and personal connections.
 If you think you can donate time to us please contact our dedicated and experienced Alumni team at The Wycliffian Society

 All our volunteers’ time contributions are recorded and as a thank you, we warmly welcome you as a ‘Friend of Wycliffe’.